Pullakuttikaran

-Pullakuttikaran is a 1995 Indian Tamil-language action drama film, written and directed by Parthiban.
+Pullakuttikaran is a 1995 Indian Tamil-language action drama film, written and directed by R. Parthiban.
 The film stars himself in the lead role, alongside Sangita, while Prakash Raj and Urvashi portray supporting roles along with Malayalam actor Sreenivasan featuring in his first Tamil film.
 The music for the film was composed by Deva and the film was released on 14 July 1995.

 Plot

 Parthiban who takes care of orphaned children in a van gets his livelihood by stealing money.
 Sangeetha falls in love with him after seeing his cleverness in taking money when he pretended to portray a pickpocket in a stage play.
 Sangeetha ties the sacred thread herself and starts leading her life as Parthiban's wife.
 Parthiban feels reluctant to accept her as his wife but later relents.

 Both have one thing in common with the evil minister (Chandrasekhar).
 Sangeetha had escaped from the forced marriage to his dim-witted brother (Prakash Raj) who does it to every woman.
 When Parthiban pretends to help Chandrasekhar in his elections, he changes his money to the other political party and thereby making him lose votes and support.
 Chandrasekhar who felt cheated joined hands with the opponent political party and killed Parthiban's innocent wife (Urvashi).

 In the end, Chandrasekhar searching for Parthiban and Sangeetha, Parthiban kills Chandrasekhar and escapes with his family in a train with the world assuming that he is no more.